Nitrokey/nitrokey-documentation/syntax.rst

 This is another Line to be translated.

 * This line is one of the tests for the automated translation workflow with weblate.
-* Adding this text should trigger the conmplete workflow of translation.
+* Adding this text should trigger the complete workflow of translation.

 This is `a Link  <https://f-droid.org/F-Droid.apk>`_ with the definition of the url inline.